Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 Moving to Tennessee can offer tax advantages, but timing is crucial.
 Ensure you establish residency before selling significant assets to avoid taxes from your previous state.

-A client who moved from California in early 2024 and sold his business post-move saved substantially on state taxes.
+I had a client move from California in early 2025 and sell his business post-move – saved substantially on state taxes.
 This is particularly relevant for those with high net worth asset allocation considerations.

 Conclusion: The Tennessee Takeaway on Capital Gains